-Many people feel embarrassed when it comes to certain health issues, but when these health issues are affecting day to day life it’s important to take action—this means finally dealing with those varicose veins or spider veins you’ve always made sure were covered up.
-Beyond causing concerns with your physical appearance, pesky veins can actually lead to health issues, so it’s important to visit Dr. Schoenhaus, your leg vein specialist in Boca Raton.
+Many people feel embarrassed when it comes to certain health issues, but when these health issues are affecting day-to-day life it’s important to take action—this means finally dealing with those varicose veins or spider veins you’ve always made sure were covered up.
+Beyond causing concerns with your physical appearance, pesky veins can actually lead to health issues, so it’s important to talk to an expert such as Dr. Schoenhaus, a leg vein specialist in Boca Raton.
 Here are four reasons it’s important to speak with a vein specialist concerning your vein problems.

 - Varicose veins are not just cosmetic – For years, people have been ignoring bulging vein issues because varicose veins were considered cosmetic and therefore not covered by insurance.
 Not anymore, in 1999 the FDA approved endovenous approaches to vein care dramatically changing how insurance covers vein issues.
 Today there are several procedures performed by vein specialists to treat vein problems with minimal discomfort and promising long-term success.

 - Vein issues run in the family – Just like people say pre-mature hair loss can run in the family, so can varicose and spider veins.
 People with at least one first-degree relative with vein problems have a 60 percent chance of experiencing vein problems themselves.
 If you have at least two first-degree relatives with vein problems, you then have a 90 percent chance of developing your own vein issues.
 In addition to vein issues, many bleeding and blood clotting disorders are hereditary as well, so it’s important to be proactive about vein disease prevention.
 Set up an evaluation with your vein specialist if you feel you could fall into these categories.